kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. Removing the right layer of the mesentery of the jejunoileum - F
 	E. Palpating and inspecting the pelvic brim - F

-#### Answer: B. Looking at the confluence of the taeniae coli - ?
+#### Answer: B. Looking at the confluence of the *taeniae coli* - TRUE
+- The taeniae coli are three bands of longitudinal muscle on the surface of the large intestine.
+Remember that the large intestine does not have a continuous layer of longitudinal muscle; instead, it has taeniae coli.
+The base of the appendix is fairly constant and is located at the posteromedial wall of the caecum about 2.5cm below the ileocaecal valve.
+This is also where the taeniae converge.
+The base is at a constant location, whereas the position of the tip of the appendix varies.
+In 65% of patients, the tip is located in a retrocaecal position, in 30% it is located at the brim or in the true pelvis and in 5% it is extraperitoneal, situated behind the caecum, ascending colon or distal ileum.
+The location of the tip of the appendix determines early signs and symptoms in acute appendicitis.
+The appendix is below the ileocaecal valve, not above it.
+It is not near the right colic artery, which supplies the ascending colon.
+The appendix would not be found by removing a layer of the mesentery of the jejunoileum; in fact, the appendix has its own mesentery – the mesoappendix.
+Finally, the appendix is not on the pelvic brim.

 ### Q1.36
 A 26-year-old woman developed Bell’s palsy of the facial nerve.
-Which of the following statements about the facial nerve is **true**?
+Which of the following statements about the **facial nerve** is true?

 	A. It supplies the muscles of mastication - F: facial expression
 	B. It contains some sympathetic motor fibres, which constitute the vasodilator nerves of the parotid gland
-	C. It is a pure motor nerve - F
+	C. It is a pure motor nerve
-	D. It has a sensory part that contains the fibres of taste for the anterior two-thirds of the tongue - F
+	D. It has a sensory part that contains the fibres of taste for the anterior two-thirds of the tongue
-	E. It arises from the midbrain - F
+	E. It arises from the midbrain

-#### Answer: B. It contains some sympathetic motor fibres, which constitute the vasodilator nerves of the parotid gland - ?
+#### Answer: B. It contains some sympathetic motor fibres, which constitute the vasodilator nerves of the parotid gland - *FALSE* = D. It has a sensory part that contains the fibres of taste for the anterior two-thirds of the tongue - TRUE
+- The facial nerve consists of a motor and sensory part, the latter being frequently described under the name nervus intermedius.
+The two parts emerge at the lower border of the pons in the recess between the olive and the inferior peduncle.
+The motor part supplies somatic motor fibres to the muscles of the face, scalp and auricle, buccinator and platysma, stapedius, stylohyoid and the posterior belly of the digastric; it also contains some sympathetic motor fibres that constitute the vasodilator nerves of the submaxillary and sublingual glands; these are conveyed through the chorda tympani nerve.
+They are preganglionic fibres of the parasympathetic system and terminate in the submaxillary ganglion and small ganglia in the hilus of the submaxillary gland.
+From these ganglia postganglionic fibres are conveyed to these glands.
+The sensory part contains the fibres of taste for the anterior two-thirds of the tongue and a few somatic sensory fibres from the middle-ear region.
+A few splanchnic sensory fibres are also present.

 ### Q1.37
 You are assisting exploratory laparotomy for a firearm injury involving the second part of the duodenum.
 On entering the peritoneal cavity, which of the following structures will you see _anterior to the second part of the duodenum_?